tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C7995_购买流程_intl_en.md

 #### TrustAsia

-TrustAsia, the brand of Yashu Information Technology (Shanghai) Co., Ltd in the field of information security, is a platinum partner of Symantec™.
+TrustAsia is a brand of Yashu Information Technology (Shanghai) Co., Ltd in the field of information security.
+It is a platinum partner of Symantec™.
 TrustAsia specializes in providing businesses with all network security services including digital certificates.
-And the TrustAsia SSL certificates are issued by the Symantec root certificates.
+TrustAsia SSL certificates are issued by the Symantec root certificates.

 #### GlobalSign

 Founded in 1996, GlobalSign is a reputable and trusted CA and provider of SSL and digital certificates with more than 20 million digital certificates issued worldwide.
-It has won the favor of a great number of server providers, domain name registrars, and system service providers in the Chinese market thanks to its professional strengths as their digital certificate service partner.
+It supports a great number of server providers, domain name registrars, and system service providers in the Chinese market thanks to its professional strengths as their digital certificate service partner.

 #### Brand Differences